• Features

 • Social media marketing and reporting

-• AI content recommendations
+• AI copy generator

 • Automated welcome email